JUB-Yoush/personal-site/src/routes/blog/honning-innovating.md

 In the 90s shmups were on their way out and there was a rich lineage of existing ones to reference.
 Many of the designers and developers at Treasure grew up playing shmups and had a deep understanding of the genre.
 They took what they knew worked, and honned the ideas present throughout their inspirations to create what many consider to be the best shmup ever.

-## A description of radiant silvergun.
+## A description of Radiant Silvergun.
 Radiant Silvergun is a big ol juicy game filled with a lot of things.

 You got 6 different kinds of shots!!: